Peter the Iberian: Escape to Egypt; return to Palestine

 Peter escaped to Egypt, where he found refuge in the Enaton.

 In the early 470s, Peter moved to Peleia near Ascalon where he continued ascetic activities, visiting various towns and villages of Palestine.
 Here he acquired great fame as a holy Father.
 He was called "pillar of Orthodoxy", "Great Peter", "the second Apostle Paul", "the second Moses" and "an exceedingly wonderful person".
 He gained numerous followers and disciples.
 According to the medieval sources, he was an author of several famous religious works.
 However, none of them survived to be written under the name of Peter.
 For three years he lived at the hermitage of Hilarion, then for some time in a shack on the seashore near Azotus before moving on an estate at Yavneh-Yam, the port of ancient Iamnia, formerly belonging to Eudocia and now managed by a follower of his.
 He died there in 491 and was buried in his monastery near Gaza.

 Position vs. Chalcedonian creed

-Various eastern Churches think that he may have deviated from the Chalcedonian doctrine.
-These Churches (Armenian, Coptic, etc) believe that Peter the Iberian was a Miaphysite and an anti-Chalcedonian, whereas this view is not shared by the Georgian Orthodox Church.
-Although his biographies do not discuss this issue, some of the scholars who side with the Armenian sources accept the idea that he was an anti-Chaldeonian, while others do not.
-For example, David Marshall Lang believes in the possibility that he was a Miaphysite, while Shalva Nutsubidze and Ernest Honingmann believe that he was a Neoplatonic philosopher.
+From approximately the 13th century, following the translation of his biography from Syriac, Peter the Iberian was regarded in the Georgian Orthodox Church as a Chalcedonian saint, with his feast day observed on 2 December.
+In modern times, however, his name is no longer included in the Georgian Church calendar.
+Among Georgian Orthodox theologians, opinions differ: some continue to view him as Chalcedonian, while others consider him a Miaphysite.
+The Armenian and Coptic Churches consider him Miaphysite and anti-Chalcedonian.
+Although his biographies do not discuss this issue, some scholars, particularly those relying on Armenian sources, support the view that Peter the Iberian was anti-Chalcedonian.
+For example, David Marshall Lang argued that it is possible he was a Miaphysite, whereas Shalva Nutsubidze and Ernest Honigmann emphasize his role as a Neoplatonic philosopher rather than assigning him a specific Christological position.